Josh-XT/AGiXT/docs/1-Getting started/0-Quick Start.md

 ./AGiXT.ps1
 ```

+These commands will clone the project, go into the folder, and launch the installer.

 When you run the `AGiXT.ps1` script for the first time, it will create a `.env` file automatically.
-There are a few questions asked on first run to help you get started.
+There are a few questions asked on the first run to help you get started and configure the project.
 The default options are recommended for most users.

 For advanced environment variable setup, see the [Environment Variable Setup](https://josh-xt.github.io/AGiXT/1-Getting%20started/1-Environment%20Variables.html) documentation for guidance on setup.